-When you log in to Canvas, the first thing you see is the Dashboard.
-It provides a high-level overview of your current courses.
-You may be able to select from three different viewing options.
+When you log in to Canvas, the first thing you see is the dashboard, which displays a high-level overview of your current courses.
+The dashboard can be displayed in three different viewing options.
 Card view displays a course card for each of your favorite courses.
 Each card can include clickable icons for assignment, announcement, discussions, and files.

 View recent assignment feedback in recent feedback.
 Click the assignment name to view feedback in the submission details page.
-Canvas displays a Global Navigation menu that gives you direct access to your courses and other areas of Canvas.
+Canvas displays a global navigation menu that gives you direct access to your courses and other areas of Canvas.

-Click the Courses link to quickly access your favorite courses and to view a list of all your courses.
+Click the courses link to quickly access your favorite courses and view a list of all your courses.

-Click the Groups link to access any current groups in which you are enrolled or to view a list of all your groups.
+Click the groups link to access groups in which you are enrolled or view a list of all your groups.

-Click the Inbox link to view and send conversations to your instructors and peers within Canvas.
+Click the inbox link to view and send messages to your instructor and peer within Canvas.

-And finally, click the Help link to access help resources for your institution.
+Click the help menu to access help resources for your institution.

 Supported Browsers and Computer Configuration